Harvard-Smithsonian app readies U.S. for 2017 eclipse

 The free app comes with a host of resources for the amateur astronomer.
 A comprehensive viewing guide offers a crash course in the science behind eclipses and instructions on how to safely observe the celestial phenomenon.
 Videos from the Solar Dynamics Observatory show the sun in different wavelengths, revealing the many layers of solar activity.
 Users can also access an interactive eclipse map, which gives lunar transit times and simulated views for any location in the United States.

 In Cambridge, a partial eclipse covering most of the sun will be visible in the afternoon from about 1:30 to 4.
-But along the path of totality, for up to 2 minutes, viewers will enjoy one of the astronomy’s most extraordinary sights: the sun’s ethereal corona.
+But along the path of totality, for up to 2 minutes, viewers will enjoy one of astronomy’s most extraordinary sights: the sun’s ethereal corona.
 Normally invisible due to the amount of light emanating from the sun’s surface, the “crown” of magnetized plasma reaches temperatures over a million degrees Kelvin — nearly 2 million Fahrenheit — and is best known as the site of the sun’s awesome and violent flares.

 Monday’s will be the first total eclipse to be visible from the United States since 1991, and the first to be visible from every state since 1918.
 Though this is the first total eclipse to cross the United States in nearly 40 years, there is a total eclipse visible from Earth about every 18 months.

 For those who will not have a chance to view the eclipse with their own eyes, the app will provide a live stream of the eclipse as it travels across the country.
-But if it has to be the real thing, in April 2024 the United States is due for total eclipse that will travel from Texas to Maine.
+But if it has to be the real thing, in April 2024 the United States is due for a total eclipse that will travel from Texas to Maine.
 A lucky stretch of land along the Illinois, Missouri, and Kentucky borders will see two total eclipses in just seven years.

 The Smithsonian Eclipse app was made possible by a grant through the Smithsonian Women’s Committee, with content from the SAO, and is powered by SkySafari 5.